 Mill and manufacturing operations fled heavily unionized, high tax, highly regulated northern states during the 1940’s and 50’s.
-Later, when those same companies discovered that NAFTA made it even cheaper to move operations to China and Mexico, they once again skedaddled.
+Later, when those same companies discovered that NAFTA made it even cheaper to move operations to Mexico, they once again skedaddled.

 Many with marketable skills left Scotland County seeking employment elsewhere.
 Others stayed, hunkering down, hoping for a comeback.
 Still others attached themselves to County, School District and City of Laurinburg governments.
 This may have been a good move from an individual perspective, but it’s been a disaster for our economy.

 Today, Government Employment stands as the cornerstone of Scotland County’s economy.
 This would be fantastic except that government doesn’t actually produce anything; rather it consumes (through the miracle of taxation and fees) that which others have toiled to produce.

 Sure, government provides some vital services, but the fact is its inefficiency and corruption places a parasitic drag on otherwise productive economic activity.
 For the most part, government is a conduit via which the fruits of others’ labor gets redistributed to favored friends, political cronies and valuable vote generating demographic constituencies.
 This time tested model has been with mankind throughout history.

 Government employee pensions deserve special mention.
 When employees become ‘vested’, they often earn the right to move to new government positions where they begin qualifying for yet more pensions.
 ‘Rinse and repeat’ several times, and you can see that by the time actual retirement age is reached, many government workers retire with two, three or even four pension checks coming in each month.
 Talk about striking gold!